-The fact that the Foundation is registered as a charity in both Singapore and Indonesia has made it more attractive to external donors and the day-to-day functioning of the Foundation more transparent.
-In this way the Foundation is growing to be a bigger and stronger entity than it would if the funding only came from Nikoi.
+TIF is registered as a charity in both Singapore and Indonesia which has made it more attractive to external donors and the day-to-day functioning of the Foundation more transparent.
+The majority of the board of directors of TIF are independent.
+In this way the Foundation is growing to be a bigger and stronger entity than it would if the funding and management only came from Nikoi.

 As a result of this the Foundation is now working with several institutions that support it through the provision of resources and donations (2 of which have committed S\$1mn to date).
-The Foundation has an excellent relationship with several schools in Singapore, notably United World College who have helped develop a bilingual curriculum, run teacher training workshops for local teachers, the provision of books and other teaching materials.
+The Foundation has an excellent relationship with several schools in Singapore, notably United World College who have helped develop the curriculum, run teacher training workshops for local teachers, the provision of books and other teaching materials.